 However, even with all that connection and communication, suicide rates remain at alarming levels, proving that sensitivity to and awareness of warning signs are critical in providing lifesaving interventions.

 It’s not enough just to be in contact; rather, we must become familiar with the signs that someone is in trouble and be willing to speak directly to those behaviors.

-World Suicide Prevention Day is September 10th.
-Suicide is the tenth leading cause of death in the U.S., with our nation’s veterans accounting for nearly 20 percent of the more than 100 daily completed suicides.
-Middle-aged men in the United States (defined as 35-64 years old) now are more than three times as likely to kill themselves as women of the same age.
-And it’s important to recognize that for every person who kills him\herself, there are another 25 who make an “unsuccessful” attempt.
+Suicide is the 10th-leading cause of death in the U.S., with our nation’s veterans accounting for nearly 20 percent of the 100-plus suicides each day.
+Middle-aged men (defined as 35-64 years old) now are more than three times as likely to kill themselves as women of the same age.
+And it’s important to recognize that for every person who kills himself or herself, there are another 25 who make an “unsuccessful” attempt.

 Signs to Watch For

-While all these facts can be discouraging, there is power in knowledge.
-Suicide is preventable in many cases, and we all have a role to play in helping to save the lives of our neighbors, friends, and family members.
+While all of these facts can be discouraging, there is power in knowledge.
+Suicide is preventable in many cases, and we all have a role to play in helping to save the lives of our neighbors, friends and family members.
 It begins by knowing suicide risk factors, such as:

 In addition to the fear of raising the discussion, concerned family members and friends may be negatively influenced by a number of myths surrounding suicide:

 Myth: “People who complete suicide don’t warn others about it.”